celleleven/cellerator/electronics_outline.md

 >`“There is a saying in the Neverland that,every time you breathe, a grown-up dies.”` ~ J.M.
 Barrie, Peter Pan

 **About:**
+Cellerator manages three fluids: water, gas, and water.
+Cellerator possesses a three (3) liter water reserver attached to a float sensor, filter, and water pump.
+The float sensor and water pump connect to GPIO Pin ### and Pin ### respectively.

+Cellerator has the ability to use normal air,  water reserver attached to a float sensor, filter, and water pump.
+The float sensor and water pump connect to GPIO Pin ### and Pin ### respectively.

 **Wire Diagram**
 ```